John L. Lehr, President & Chief Executive Officer

-John L. Lehr brings to the Parkinson's Foundation as president & chief executive officer (CEO) with more than two decades of nonprofit fundraising and management experience, with a strong focus in the voluntary healthcare and medical research sectors.
+John L. Lehr leads the Parkinson's Foundation as president & chief executive officer (CEO) with more than two decades of nonprofit fundraising and management experience and a strong focus in the voluntary healthcare and medical research sectors.

 From 2009 to 2012, John served as CEO of CureSearch for Children's Cancer, a national research and advocacy organization focused on children’s cancer.
 From 2004 to 2009, John directed the Cystic Fibrosis Foundation's Milestones to a Cure Campaign which raised $175 million for CF therapeutics discovery and development.
 Earlier in his career, John spent many years at the Children's Hospital of Philadelphia in various roles.

-John earned his B.A. and M.A. in History from Villanova University.
+John earned his BA and MA in History from Villanova University.
 From 1990-1991, he served as a Peace Corps Volunteer in Sri Lanka.
 He is a published expert in the Parkinson’s and nonprofit industry with notable features:

 James Beck, PhD, Senior Vice President, Chief Scientific Officer

 Dr. Beck can be reached at firstname.lastname@example.org.

-James Beck, Ph.D., has led the scientific affairs of the Parkinson's Foundation since 2008.
+James Beck, PhD, has led the scientific affairs of the Parkinson's Foundation since 2008.
 Dr. Beck oversees the foundation’s research strategy and programs, including management of grants that support research centers, individual investigators, fellows and collaborative projects.
 In his role, he has changed the parameters of investigator-initiated grants programs to provide additional funding and multi-year support to Parkinson’s-focused scientists; expanded funding for early-career Parkinson’s researchers, established Conference Awards and instituted the inclusion of Parkinson's Foundation’s Research Advocates in the foundation's own programs.
 Dr. Beck is a member of the Forum on Regenerative Medicine of the National Academies of Sciences and the Udall Center Coordinating Committee and also serves on the Milken Institute’s Aligning Science Across Parkinson’s (ASAP) Advisory Council.